 This focus in combination with detailed individual and group/cohort analytics helps instructors work with easy to use point-and-click authoring systems.
 Through the systems they can create their own “share and share-alike” cases with access to a database of thousands of shared medical media assets.
 They can also choose to create derivative works.

-With formative (low-stakes learning) and summative (high-stakes testing) modes, with with full functioning video repository – closed captioning, playback speed controls, bandwidth transcoding — clinical simulation instructors are able to help ensure their learners readiness for real patients.
+With formative (low-stakes learning) and summative (high-stakes testing) modes, with full functioning video repository – closed captioning, playback speed controls, bandwidth transcoding — clinical simulation instructors are able to help ensure their learners readiness for real patients.

 Note: At this time i-Human Patients is only available to learners through university partnerships.
 The i-Human Patients platform currently services, allopathic medical schools, osteopathic medical schools, graduate nursing programs, undergraduate nursing programs, physician assistant schools, hospitals and healthcare systems.
 The company does not offer standalone accounts for learners.